home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

 - Establish a connection in about 1s or less
 - Process at least one advertisement per second from a device without dropping data
 - 95% of connection attempts are successful within two tries
-- Meets the above requirements with Home Assistant Operating System 9.3 or later
+- Meets the above requirements with Home Assistant Core 2022.11.1 or later and Home Assistant Operating System 9.3 or later

 Performance testing used the following hardware: